bamaas/dev-setup/README.md

 ## TODO

+* Install everything for a user instead of root.

+* Use mise.toml for global tool install.
+Run everything in parrallel.

 * Install oc in another user directory and add to path

 * Install mise in another user directory and add to path